El Efecto (song)

 "El Efecto" was commercially successful, reaching the top 10 in Argentina and Dominican Republic.
 The song gained further recognition as Ester Expósito's video of dancing to the song went viral on Instagram.
-It has received several certifications, including platinum in Italy and double platinum in Spain.
+It has received several certifications, including platinum in Italy and triple platinum in Spain.
 An accompanying music video, released simultaneously with the song, was filmed in Puerto Rico and directed by Abner Maldonado.
 A remix of "El Efecto" with Puerto Rican singer Kevvo featuring Puerto Rican rapper Bryant Myers, Puerto Rican singer Lyanno, and American singer Dalex was released on December 13, 2019.
 The remix received positive reviews from music critics and was ranked among the 100 best songs for a party by Cosmopolitan.
 It reached the top 20 in Paraguay, and was certified gold in Spain.

 Background and release

 On January 4, 2019, Rauw Alejandro shared a video of Chencho Corleone listening to a snippet of their collaboration, announcing its title as "El Efecto".
 Almost two months later, on March 6, Alejandro shared the artwork for the single on Twitter.
 Four days later, he confirmed that it would be released on March 15, 2019.
 The song was released for digital download and streaming by Duars Entertainment on the specified date, marking the first collaboration between Alejandro and Corleone.

 An accompanying music video was released simultaneously with the song.
 The visual was directed by Abner Maldonado, produced by Ivan Joel, and filmed at Asere restaurant in Puerto Rico.
 Spanish actress and model Ester Expósito shared a video of herself, dancing to "El Efecto" on Instagram, that went viral and increased the popularity of the song.
 During an interview with Los 40, Alejandro revealed that he talks with Expósito via Instagram Direct and complimented her, saying: "She dances well, she is very talented."
 It was rumored that Alejandro and Expósito are dating, following the viral video and the compliments.
 However, Alejandro denied the rumors, stating: "What happens these days is that if they see you with a girl, they already start saying 'they're together' [...]
 Can't I have friends?"